A Last Minute DIY Valentine Gift You Can Whip Up in 1 Minute!

 On the “Freebies” page, you can see what readers have been winning every month.

-A winner will be chosen at random from those subscribers who enter before midnight tonight, September 6th, by leaving a comment which says, “I’m stepping into fall!”
+A winner will be chosen at random from those subscribers who enter before midnight tonight, January 3rd, by leaving a comment which says, “Oh!
+The Places I’ll Go!”

 For the complete First Friday Freebie rules, click here.

-As we’re entering into September, it’s time to meet the winner of my First Friday Freebie for the month of August.
+Yes, it’s a whole new month and a whole new year, but illness and travel plans kept December’s First Friday Freebie winner from getting her photo to me in a timely manner.
 If you take a moment to check out the First Friday Freebie Rules at the link below, you’ll find out how simple it is to enter to win.
 This is a special monthly gift for my email subscribers only.

 Let’s meet –

-Shirley was one of my very first email subscribers.
-She consistently enters to win and therefore she has had her name drawn more than once!
+As an email subscriber, Ginger has entered often ever since they debut of Midwest Storyteller.
 She did have to comment as directed in the freebie post on the day it arrived in her inbox.
 I require this tiny bit of effort each month in order to prevent spam and make sure you’re on your toes and paying attention.

 I send freebies anywhere in the continental U. S., so don’t think you’re too far away to enter.